AnyChart/docs.anychart.com/Basic_Charts/Calendar_Chart.md

 To set your color scale as the color scale of the chart, use the {api:anychart.charts.Calendar#colorScale}colorScale(){api} method.

-Also, you can use {api:anychart.charts.Calendar#colorRange}colorRange(){api} to configure the **color range** - a special element representing the color scale.
+Optionally, you can use {api:anychart.charts.Calendar#colorRange}colorRange(){api} to configure the **color range** - a special element representing the color scale.
 With the linear color scale, the color range looks like a gradient from the first to the second color.

 The {api:anychart.core.ui.ColorRange#colorLineSize}colorLineSize(){api} allows you to customize the size of the color scale (10 by default).
 See other settings: {api:anychart.core.ui.ColorRange}anychart.core.ui.ColorRange{api}.

-In the following sample, there is a Calendar chart with a linear color scale and a color range:
+The following sample shows a Calendar chart with a linear color scale and a color range:

 ```
 // create and configure a color scale.